The 2026 Cold Calling Skills Playbook: 10 Data-Backed Techniques to Boost SDR Performance

 What is the 80/20 rule in cold calling?

-Is cold calling a hard skill?
+Is cold calling a hard skill or a soft skill?